Our Dental Services

 Tooth whitening lightens teeth and helps remove stains and discoloration.
 Whitening is among the most popular cosmetic dental procedures because it can greatly improve how your teeth look.
 Whitening is not a one-time procedure.
 It will need to be repeated from time to time if you want to maintain the brighter color.

 Teeth whitening is a simple process.
-The whitening products contain one of two tooth bleaches (hydrogen peroxide or carbamide peroxide).
-These bleaches break stains into smaller pieces, which makes the color less concentrated and your teeth brighter.
+The whitening products contain one of two types of bleach specifically made for teeth (hydrogen peroxide or carbamide peroxide).
+These bleaches break stains into smaller particles, which makes the color less concentrated and your teeth brighter.

 Why Are My Teeth Not As White As They Used to Be?